epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Executed timeline

-03.11.2023 : Exploring the dataset and finding new usefull data
+03.11.2023 : Exploring the dataset and finding new useful data

 **Milestone 2** - 17/11/2023 : Part 1